Camila Cabello Says She Has OCD, Experienced ‘Constant, Unwavering, Relentless Anxiety’

 join me tomorrow at 5pm ET on youtube for this mini jam session I did with @mastercard , it was fun for me to do this because usually I do like three takes at the last chorus of a song when I’m writing and then we comp the best ad libs of each take and put them together, but this was all one take so it was just whatever came out on the spot, here is a little part of the concert ????

-Eventually, Cabello said that she realized that the only way she would be able to deal with her mental health was by talking about it.
+Eventually, Cabello said she realized that the only way she would be able to deal with her mental health was by talking about it.
 She also discussed her symptoms, saying that the OCD manifested itself in “obsessive thoughts and compulsive behaviors.”
 It also manifested physically, leaving her with a lump in her throat, difficulty sleeping, and constant headaches.

 Now, Cabello said that she’s “the healthiest and most connected” to herself that she’s ever been, thanks to cognitive behavioral therapy, meditation, breathing exercises, and other techniques.
 She wrote that, for a long time, she felt anxiety was robbing her of joy and humor.
-Now, though, she’s able to deal with anxiety when it comes, and she doesn’t let it make her decisions for her.
+Now, though, she’s able to deal with anxiety when it comes, and she doesn’t let it make decisions for her.

 In concluding her essay, Cabello encouraged those reading to speak up about their own mental health issues and seek help if they need it.
 She argued that we live in a culture that values perfection and that social media only amplifies that desire.
 Online, it can be hard to admit everything isn’t always great when that’s the image everyone else presents.